 Biology: Two years as required for science majors.
 One year must include a formal laboratory experience.
-A minimum of 14 semester credit hours is required with grades of C or better.
-One semester in biochemistry, as offered for science majors, will be accepted toward fulfilling one-half year of this biology requirement.
-Courses for non-science majors and courses taught for health-career majors (nursing, pharmacy or health professions sciences) are not accepted.
+A minimum of 14 semester credit hours is required with grades of C or better, eight for year one with lab and six for the remainder, or 12 lecture hours and two lab hours.
+If two semesters of biochemistry are completed, one semester in biochemistry, as offered for science majors, will be accepted toward fulfilling one-half year of this biology requirement.
+Courses for non-science majors and courses taught for health-career majors (nursing, pharmacy, or health professions sciences) are not accepted.

 Mathematics: One-half year of college calculus or statistics.
 A minimum of three semester credit hours is required with a grade of C or better.
 The calculus course may be taught by the math or physics department.
 Business calculus and pre-calculus are not accepted.
 The statistics course must be math-based and preferably taught in the math department.
 Business statistics and statistics taught in social sciences or education departments are not accepted.

 The Admissions Committee considers all of the following in evaluating each applicant’s acceptability:

 - Academic performance in college as reflected in the undergraduate grade-point average;